-This rarely-seen film demonstrated “futuristic” transportation concepts to Americans just being introduced to the Interstate Road System.
+This little-known film demonstrated “futuristic” transportation concepts to Americans just being introduced to the Interstate Road System.

 Indeed, the segment treating the future of American transportation intones that “Speed, safety and comfort will be the keynotes of tomorrow’s highway system.”

 Among the features that future travellers were told to expect included multi-colored travel lanes, radiant heat to clear rain and snow, radar screen windshields for fog, giant road builders, atomic reactors for mountain tunneling and highway escalators.
 (The most fanciful futuristic concepts begin at 35:00).